FGCU vs. Liberty Predictions & Picks - Women's ASUN Tournament Championship

 Published: Mar.
 10, 2023 at 7:38 PM EST|Updated: 1 hour ago

-Saturday's game between the Florida Gulf Coast Eagles (31-3) and Liberty Lady Flames (24-7) matching up at Alico Arena has a projected final score of 73-60 (based on our computer prediction) in favor of heavily favored FGCU, so it should be a lopsided matchup.
-The game will start at 7:00 PM ET on March 11.
+Saturday's game features the Florida Gulf Coast Eagles (31-3) and the Liberty Lady Flames (24-7) matching up at Alico Arena in what is expected to be a one-sided matchup, with a projected 73-60 win for heavily favored FGCU according to our computer prediction.
+Game time is at 7:00 PM ET on March 11.

-In their most recent matchup on Wednesday, the Eagles secured a 51-34 win against Austin Peay.
+The Eagles won their most recent game 51-34 against Austin Peay on Wednesday.

 FGCU vs. Liberty Game Info